 IntroDUCKtion is our orientation program that is required for all incoming students.
-During IntroDUCKtion, you’ll learn what it means to be a Duck and complete the steps needed for you to register for your winter term classes!
+During IntroDUCKtion, you’ll learn what it means to be a Duck and complete the steps needed for you to register for your spring term classes!

-Due to the university’s response for reducing the spread of COVID-19, winter term will consist primarily of remote and online instruction.
+Due to the university’s response for reducing the spread of COVID-19, spring term will consist primarily of remote and online instruction.
 To follow the ruling of the university as well as the executive order from Governor Kate Brown, all Mid-Year IntroDUCKtion sessions will be virtual.
 All programming that would normally take place in person will be transitioned to being online and held virtually on a Zoom webinar.

 Beyond your three-hour virtual IntroDUCKtion session, we also want you to get connected to various departments across campus.
 Our UO community has so much to offer.
 Before you start classes, we want you to learn more about who we are.
 Log on to community.uoregon.edu to learn more about the required sessions and associated reflections that you must complete as part of your IntroDUCKtion experience.